CriZ-sd/Genetic_Partitioning/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-To run an example in linux :
+To run an example  :

 You can use the prepaired script: